kkazimierska/docker-k8s-training/docker/networking/README.md

 1. [Bridge Networking](A2-bridge-networking.md)

 Or you can first dive deep into the [Network Concepts](concepts/) before trying in out in code yourself.

+Bridge is used for connecting the docker containers.